FryJay/MenuHammer/README.md

 #### Back - cons.cat.back

 Used for "back buttons" to go to the menu set as the parent menu to the current menu.
 There a back action defined by default on all menus that is bound to delete.
-This category still requires that a "menu" action be defined though this should be made automatic in the future.

 #### Navigation - cons.cat.navigation